Home > Blogs > Oncology > Increasing Incidence of Cancer Calls for Greater Awareness

 cancer care

 Not only have the numbers of several cancers increased in recent years, but in an alarming trend, the average age of incidence has also reduced drastically in recent years.
-According to recent trends, we see more than 12 lac patients a year in India more than half of whom are diagnosed in advanced stages.
+According to recent trends, we see more than 12 lac patients a year in India, more than half of whom are diagnosed in advanced stages.

 While there is no comprehensive data to suggest the increase in cancer incidence in Pune, clinical evidence estimates a rise of 3 to 4 per cent every year in the number of cases diagnosed over the past decade.

-Breast cancer has already become the leading cancer among women in urban areas where such lifestyle changes have occurred in the past 2 decades as compared to rural areas where cervical cancer incidence still remains higher than breast cancer.
+Breast cancer has already become the leading cancer among women in urban areas where such lifestyle changes have occurred in the past 2 decades as compared to rural areas where cervical cancer incidence remains higher than breast cancer.

-According to the World Cancer Report 2014, commissioned by the International Agency for Research on Cancer (IARC), WHO’s research body, Cancers figure among the leading causes of mortality worldwide, with approximately 14 million new cases and 8.2 million cancer-related deaths in 2012.
+According to the World Cancer Report 2014, commissioned by the International Agency for Research on Cancer (IARC), WHO’s research body, Cancers are among the leading causes of mortality worldwide, with approximately 14 million new cases and 8.2 million cancer-related deaths in 2012.

-Yes, many if not all cancers can be prevented by following lifestyle modifications:
+Yes, many, if not all, cancers can be prevented by following lifestyle modifications:

 • Healthy and balanced diet; reducing intake of packaged foods that contain added preservatives